"Our Coffee will warm you...our Love will warm your heart!" ™

 Most home brewers are of the 10-cup capacity, which in actuality is a total of 56 ounces.
 That is, each cup is only 5.6 ounces.

-2 rounded tablespoons of coffee is equal to .5 ounce
+1 rounded tablespoon of coffee is equal to 1/2 ounce.

 Ensure The Brewing Water Reaches The Correct Temperature